Modern Automata Museum: Works

 The museum exhibits his works in the permanent headquarters of Montopoli di Sabina, and has created a series of traveling exhibitions that are exposed to other Museums: A Museum in motion (2002), against the idea of war (2003), Circus (2013).
 The museum is also a place of experimentation, cataloging, archiving, documentation and dissemination.

 Teaching

-On recently teaching activities of the museum, see here.
 The Museum has organized workshops for the construction of automata at other museums, at Italian and European schools and playrooms at the pediatric wards of some hospitals.
 The laboratories are educationally based on involvement in the process of building multidisciplinary expertise in the field of humanities, science and art, and the teaching of "seven basic mechanical notes", through the combination of which it is possible to realize complex mechanical movements.
 On the basis of these principles has been developed a teaching methodology and a box for the construction of automata from recycled materials at low cost.